trulyronak/blackjack_ts/README.md

 I also ask the user about clearing - the best experience is yes, but I provided the alternative in case the user wanted an easy way to see their progress (users who opt to clear can simply scroll to see their history).

+**Tests**

+My weakest skill is tests.
+I learned how to do basic unit testing primarily from the two internships I did (chai @ Zesty, JUnit @ US Digital Service).
+I wasn't entirely sure how to properly implement tests for the `BlackJack` class, but I did do some rudimentary tests for `Deck` and `Card` using Chai and Mocha.

+Since I'm not great at testing, I'm taking CSE 110 - Software Engineering this year to make sure I get an academic setting to learn tests.
+Additionally, through my work with ACM at UC San Diego, we're making sure to be doing test-driven development.

+To run the tests I've included,

+	npm test

+will suffice.

 ## Background and Disclaimer

 Last year, I submitted blackjack as my coding sample.
 However, because I heard about KP too late, I didn't have to make the best sample that truly represented my abilities.
 This time, I did have the time.
 I reused some of the original code, but instead rewrote the entire project in Typescript, a language my mentor and boss had told me about while working at the US Digital Service.
 This project provided to be an amazing way to learn about Typescript's features, and I now feel confident listing Typescript as a skill.